 JOIN THE BWAA

-The Boxing Writers Association of America’s purpose is to foster the highest professional and ethical standards in boxing journalism, print and electronic, and to promote better working conditions for those who cover the sport.
-Qualified writers interested in joining are encouraged to answer the questionnaire below and send answers with requested story links to Thomas Gerbasi at email@example.com.
+The Boxing Writers Association of America’s purpose is to foster the highest professional and ethical standards in boxing journalism, print, electronic and video, and to promote better working conditions for those who cover the sport.

 The BWAA is an organization of professional journalists.
 We’re not for hobbyists and passionate fans, even those who have found online outlets that are willing to run their writing.
 A significant number of applicants are not accepted for membership.
 This is not a matter of personalities.
 It reflects the same need for standards that is maintained by other professional writers’ organizations, such as the Baseball Writers Association of America.

 The seven-member BWAA committee that votes on membership applications requires all applicants to show a substantial body of work relating to boxing.
-We look for articles that are full journalistic work; not short fight reports, lists, personal analyses, or Q&A pieces.
-The act of writing a hundred pieces about boxing does not necessarily qualify an applicant for membership.
+We look for articles and or videos that are full journalistic work; not short fight reports, lists, personal analyses, or Q&A pieces.
+The same applies to videos.
+The act of writing a hundred pieces about boxing, or preparing a hundred videos about boxing does not necessarily qualify an applicant for membership.

 If you would like to apply, please answer the following questions and address your e-mail to JakeNDaBox@gmail.com:

-For whom do you write about boxing?
-You can include print and online journalism as well as books.
+For whom do you cover boxing?
+You can include print, online journalism as well as books.

-How long have you been writing about boxing?
+How long have you been writing about and covering boxing?

-Approximately how many by-lined articles have you written about boxing?
+Approximately how many by-lined articles have you written about boxing/how many boxing videos have you produced?

 How often, if at all, do you cover fights live at ringside?